 Lacreicha says she loves that QCOSS is committed to making a positive change for people who do not have a voice, “or the platform to have a voice”.

-Ukulele-playing Angela Massey knows a thing or two about pulling strings – when she needs to get things done as QCOSS Communication and Media Officer.
+Ukulele-playing Angela Massey knows a thing or two about pulling strings – when she needs to get things done as a Senior Communication Officer.

 Ange has a strong interest in the energy sector, after working in Melbourne in the 1990s when Victoria became the first state to establish a competitive energy market.